cnosdb/cnosdb/README.md

 English | [简体中文](./README_CN.md)

-CnosDB is a high-performance, high-compression, and easy-to-use open-source distributed time-series database, mainly used in the fields of IoT, industrial Internet, connected cars, IT operations, and so on.
-All the code is open-sourced on GitHub.
+CnosDB is a high-performance, high-compression, and easy-to-use open-source distributed time-series database.
+It is primarily used in fields such as IoT, industrial internet, connected cars, and IT operations.
+All of the code is open-sourced and available on GitHub.

-In the design, we fully utilize the characteristics of time-series data, including structured data, no transactions, less deletion and update, more write and less read, etc. Therefore, CnosDB has a series of advantages that distinguish it from other time-series databases:
+In its design, we fully utilize the characteristics of time-series data, including structured data, non-transactions, fewer deletions and updates, more writes and less reads, etc. As a result, CnosDB has a number of advantages that set it apart from other time-series databases:

-- **High performance**: CnosDB solves the problem of time-series data expansion and theoretically supports unlimited time-series data.
+- **High performance**: CnosDB addresses the issue of time-series data expansion and theoretically supports unlimited time-series data.
 It supports aggregate queries along the timeline, including queries divided by equal intervals, queries divided by enumeration values of a column, and queries divided by the length of the time interval between adjacent time-series records.
-It has caching capability for the latest data, and the cache space can be configured for fast access to the latest data.
+It also has caching capabilities for the latest data and the cache space can be configured for fast access to the latest data.
-- **Easy to use**: CnosDB provides clear and simple interfaces, easy configuration options, standard SQL support, easy to use, seamless integration with third-party tools, and convenient data access functions.
+- **Easy to use**: CnosDB provides clear and simple interfaces, easy configuration options, standard SQL support, seamless integration with third-party tools, and convenient data access functions.
 It supports schema-less writing mode and supports historical data supplement(including out of order writing).
-- **Cloud native**: CnosDB has a native distributed design, data sharding and partitioning, storage and computing separation, Quorum mechanism, Kubernetes deployment, and complete observability, ensuring final consistency.
-It can be deployed in public clouds, private clouds, and hybrid clouds.
-Native support for multi-tenancy.
-Role-based permission control.
-The computing nodes and storage nodes support horizontal scaling.
+- **Cloud native**: CnosDB has a native distributed design, data sharding and partitioning, separation of storage and computing, Quorum mechanism, Kubernetes deployment and complete observability, ensuring final consistency.
+It can be deployed in public clouds, private clouds, and hybrid clouds. t also supports multi-tenancy and has role-based permission control.
+The computing and storage nodes support horizontal scaling.

 # Architecture